Robotistan/ArduinoProgrammingandIoTDevelopmentKit/PROJECTS/Part-8/README.md

 # What We'll Learn
--  To understand the working logic of Tilt, PIR, RFID card reader, keypad, water level-rain and gas sensor and learn how to develop projects with these sensors.
+-  To learn the working logic of Joystick, Motor drivers and DC motors, to understand the working logic of geared, non-reducer, servo and stepper motors and to develop projects using Arduino IDE and UNO.
--  We will learn the concept of IoT (Internet of Things) and we will start developing projects in this field.